On axiomatic definitions of non-discrete affine buildings: Retractions based at germs

 This exchange condition allows us to work with germs based at a common point, much as in the simplicial buildings case one works with chambers in a spherical residue.

-The assertion of the following proposition is similar to the finite cover condition (FC) shown in Proposition~\ref{Prop_FC}.
-However, the assumptions made in \ref{Prop_FC} differ from the ones here.
+The following proposition shows that condition (\ref{a6}) is enough to conclude (sFCa).
+Note that the assumptions made in \ref{Prop_sFCa} differ from the ones here.

-\begin{prop} Suppose $(X,\App)$ is as in \ref{cond}.
-Let $A$ and $B$ be apartments of $X$ and $\Delta_xS$ a germ of a Weyl chamber in $A$.
-Then for every point $y\in B$ there exists a Weyl chamber $T$ of $B$ such that \begin{enumerate} \item the $x$-based Weyl chamber $T'$ parallel to $T$ contains $y$, and \item there exists an apartment $A'$ of $X$ containing $T$ and $\Delta_xS$. \end{enumerate} \end{prop} \proof By Proposition~\ref{Prop:sec sec}, for every Weyl chamber $T$ of $B$ based at $y$, there exists an apartment $B'$ of $X$ containing $\Delta_yT$ and $\Delta_xS$.
-Let $S'$ denote the Weyl chamber of $B'$ based at $y$ containing $\Delta_xS$.
+\begin{prop} Suppose $(X,\App)$ satisfies condition~(\ref{a6}).
+Then (sFCa) is satisfied.
+In particular given an apartment $B$ of $X$ and $\Delta_xS$ a germ of a Weyl chamber, then for every point $y\in B$ there exists a Weyl chamber $T$ of $B$ such that \begin{enumerate} \item the $x$-based Weyl chamber $T'$ parallel to $T$ contains $y$, and \item there exists an apartment $A$ of $X$ containing $T$ and $\Delta_xS$. \end{enumerate} \end{prop} \proof By Proposition~\ref{Prop:sec sec}, for every Weyl chamber $T$ of $B$ based at $y$, there exists an apartment $B'$ of $X$ containing $\Delta_yT$ and $\Delta_xS$.
+Let $S'$ be a Weyl chamber of $B'$ based at $y$ containing $\Delta_xS$.
 Choose $T$ such that $\ell(\delta(\Delta_yT,\Delta_yS'))$ is maximal.